Mayank-Prakash-Sharma18/math-english/content/higher-maths/geometry/lines-and-angles.md

 If transversal line is perpendicular to the two parallel lines, then bisectors of its interior angle form a square.
 <img src="../../../media/geometry/line-14.png" alt="Geometry" style="width:54%;height:54%;">
-In the above figure, PQRS is a rectangle.
+In the above figure, PQRS is a square.